magnusja/udacity-flying-cars/FCND-Motion-Planning/writeup.md

 I looked for a position on google maps, extracted latitude and longditude and convert this position to a local one using again `global_to_local`.
 After that I convert the local position to a position inside the grid (using the grid offsets again).

+For PRM I only use the local position, the grid offsets are not necessary.

 #### 5. Modify A* to include diagonal motion (or replace A* altogether)

 This was an easy step.
 I just added these actions to the action enum with the corresponding cost, nothing else to do!

 For PRM I adjusted the A* implementation to work on graphs.
-To create the graph and connect edges I used `KDTree` to find edges close to each other and `LineString.crosses(Polygon)` to see if there are abostacles between nodes.
+To create the graph and connect edges I used `KDTree` to find edges close to each other and `LineString.crosses(Polygon)` to see if there are obstacles between nodes.
 The latter method seems to be quite slow.
 How could I improve that?
-I even feel like it takes so much time the simulator does not react to commands afterwards anymore!
-Takeoff transition usually hangs.
-Can I increase the timeout somehow?

 #### 6. Cull waypoints